 Wu Wei Wifi Cafe

 Today, I’ve decided to do nothing.
-I may do nothing from here on.
+In fact, I may do nothing from here on in.

-Now before you think that I’ve reclined into a life of indifference and apathy, allow me to explain.
+Now before you go ahead and think that I’ve reclined into a life of indifference and apathy, allow me to explain.

 Another way to think of Wu Wei is as the paradoxical “Action of non-action.”
 It is an ancient eastern philosophical principle long overdue in our modern western world.

 If you think deeply enough about it, you’ll realize that there is something wrong with us, though it’s not entirely our fault.
-Society has misguided, misled, and deceived us into believing that we must always be frenetically accomplishing a variety of tasks.
+Society has misguided, misled, and deceived us into believing that we must always be frenetically accomplishing various tasks.
 If we aren’t doing something, then we’re doing nothing, and that’s a massive taboo in today’s world.

-Resting and playing, which I might add, is normal in the animal kingdom, we equate with “wasting time.”
-Forget the journey; it’s all about the destination now.
+Resting and playing, which I might add, is typical in the animal kingdom; we equate with “wasting time.”
+Forget the journey; it’s only about the destination now.

 A frantic unabated race to absolutely nowhere.
 We are overstressed, overworked, overbooked, and overburdened.

-Like an ill-fated runaway train, we know we should jump-off but just can’t bring ourselves to.
+Like an ill-fated runaway train, we know we should jump off but can’t bring ourselves to.